-- " Purchase enough service to retire without an early age reduction - " Have a minimum of 25 years of service, or be at least age 65 with a minimum of 5 years of service.
+- " Purchase enough service to retire without an early age reduction - " Have a minimum of 30 years of service, or be at least age 65 with a minimum of 5 years of service.

 For more information on purchasing service credit and to use the Service Purchase Estimate Calculator, visit www.urs.org.
-Doesn't apply to redeposits.